AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 Some people want to argue that AI models back then wasn't that good back then, and tell me that I should use latest models.

 I did, including the day that you are reading this document right now.
 This includes using ChatGPT, LLama, Gemini, Mistral, Qwen, DeepSeek, Kimi and many others.
-I have tested them all under a lot of different configurations like setting between high and low thinking modes, personalizing my prompts and so on.
+I have tested them all under a lot of different configurations like choosing between high and low thinking modes, personalizing my prompts and so on.

 The AIs still had glaring problems.
 The AIs will always have them.